Skip to main content

 Communicating status changes

-Statuses might change over time.
-You can use the Toast component to inform users about such a status change.
-Be aware that this will draw the users' attention away from their actual task, and therefore, use it sparingly and only if users absolutely need to know about a status change.
-Otherwise, it's enough to update status indicators without informing users.
+• Use the Toast component to inform users about important status changes.
+Keep in mind that Toasts will draw users' attention away from their actual task, so use them sparingly and only if users must know about a status change.

 Where to show status